Gearset has full support for end-to-end continuous integration and continuous delivery without the need for external software such as Jenkins.

 As well as running static code analysis, Gearset will apply problem analyzers to all CI jobs.
 If problem analyzers have applied fixes your CI job, you'll be able to click the

 View problem analysis fixes button to view those fixes in detail.

 You can read more on how problem analyzers affect your CI jobs here.

 Filtering CI job history by date

-By default, the CI job history will display jobs runs created in the last 10 days.
-You can change this filter view by clicking on the date range above the job history table.
+By default, the CI job history will display job runs created in the last 10 days.
+You can change this filter view by clicking on the date range drop-down menu.